Manchester Piccadilly station: Facilities

-The Fairfield Street entrance, at basement level, serves the car park, the taxi rank, and the Metrolink station.
+The Fairfield Street entrance, at basement level, serves the car park, the taxi rank and the Metrolink station.
 Above it at track level is a concourse into which the main entrance feeds, housing ticket offices, information points, seating, timetables, toilets, shops, and food and drink outlets.
 Above the concourse is a second level of food outlets and bars, and the Avanti West Coast First Class Lounge.
 On the main concourse, doorways in a large glass partition wall access platforms 1 to 12.
 A travelator leads to the upper concourse linked by a footbridge, steps and lift to platforms 13 and 14.
 The island lounge contains retail outlets, toilets and a departure lounge.
 There are vending machines, waiting areas and snack bars on platforms 13 and 14.

-Manchester Piccadilly is accessible for disabled people and has escalators and lifts to all levels, wide-access doors and gates, braille signs, hearing loops and disabled toilet facilities.
+Manchester Piccadilly is accessible for disabled people; it has escalators and lifts to all levels, wide-access doors and gates, braille signs, hearing loops and disabled toilet facilities.

 Cycle racks are available on Fairfield Street and the long-stay car park and next to the tower block at the station front.
-During March 2010, Manchester City Council and Network Rail unveiled plans for a 'Cycle Centre' to provide secure facilities and on-site maintenance and hire services.
+During March 2010, Manchester City Council and Network Rail unveiled plans for a Cycle Centre to provide secure facilities and on-site maintenance and hire services.
 The station has a taxi rank, drop-off/pick-up point, and short- and long-stay car parks. accessible from Fairfield Street.
 The long-stay multi-storey car park is at the rear of the station.

 Ticket barriers were installed in Autumn 2016 between platforms 3 and 7, following an application by Virgin Trains.
-Ticket barriers were fitted on platforms 1-3 by TransPennine Express, Platforms 9-12 remain ungated but for most of the day are staffed with ticket inspectors.
+Ticket barriers were fitted on platforms 1–3 by TransPennine Express.